corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 For each signing task, the data source for getting the unsigned data and persisting the signed data needs to be defined.
-Similarly to the signing keys above, one data source could potentially be used across multiple signing tasks, hence they are configured as a map of human-readable aliases (referenced by the signing task configuration) to ENM service locations.
+Similarly to the signing keys above, one data source could potentially be used across multiple signing tasks, hence they are configured as a map of human-readable aliases (referenced by the signing task configuration) to CENM service locations.

 {{< note >}}
 Communication with the configured service locations can be configured to use SSL for a secure, encrypted connection.
 This is strongly recommended for production deployments.
-See [Configuring the ENM services to use SSL](enm-with-ssl.md) for more information.
+See [Configuring the CENM services to use SSL](enm-with-ssl.md) for more information.

 {{< /note >}}